-- Section 7.5, "Device and Module Handling on an LFS System." - Section 7.6, "Creating Custom Symlinks to Devices."
+- Section 7.3, "Device and Module Handling on an LFS System." - Section 7.4, "Creating Custom Symlinks to Devices."

-Third, configuring the hostname, system clock, and keyboard layout.
+Third, configuring the system clock and keyboard layout.

-- Section 7.7, "Configuring the system hostname." - Section 7.8, "Configuring the system clock." - Section 7.9, "Configuring the Linux Console."
+- Section 7.5, "Configuring the system clock." - Section 7.6, "Configuring the Linux Console."

-Finally, there is a brief introduction to the scripts and configuration files used when the user logs into the system.
+Fourth, a brief introduction to the scripts and configuration files used when the user logs into the system.

-- Section 7.10, "Configuring the System Locale." - Section 7.11, "Creating the /etc/inputrc File."
+- Section 7.7, "Configuring the System Locale." - Section 7.8, "Creating the /etc/inputrc File."